Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

 - and benefit overall health, are not referenced.

 Their claims about weight loss, decreased appetite, and food cravings led to one clinical trial published in the journal Current Developments in Nutrition.
 It was published online when I first wrote this blog, but seems to have disappeared now.
 The study included 41 adults who drank Shakeology, or a calorie-matched (but low fibre and protein) shake 30 mins before a meal of unlimited pizza.

 When looking at the study’s results, the first line sums it up for me “Looking at the ad libitum energy intake (aka calories from the pizza) in the unadjusted model showed no significant differences.”

 However, the Beachbody website states differently: “those who consumed the Shakeology found the desire to eat was reduced by 58% and helped them eat 180 fewer calories at next meal.”
 What is the difference between some of the study results and Beachbody’s interpretation?
 Marketing.

 Regardless, I don’t give out diets and wouldn’t recommend someone consume Shakeology before a meal (or as a meal replacement shake) to support weight loss.

 From the back of the Shakeology package:

-- have any chronic health conditions or are taking other medication without consulting a health care practictioner. “
+- have any chronic health conditions or take other medication without consulting a health care practitioner. “

 Cautions and Warnings: